 Making the decision to replace missing teeth can be a stressful process because there are so many options out there.
 That’s why at South Ridge Dental, we offer consultations with Drs.
-Ryan and Steven Schaffer so you can gather all the information you need to make the best-informed decision for your oral health.
+Ryan and Steven Schaffer, so you can gather all the information you need to make the best-informed decision for your oral health.
 We offer a variety of restorative options including dental bridges to replace missing teeth.
 When you leave gaps in your smile, it can cause your surrounding teeth to shift and potentially even alter your bite and jawbone density.
-So, don’t wait to contact us today!
+So, don’t wait to contact us today to learn more about tooth replacement with dental bridges in Lincoln, NE!

 A dental bridge is comprised of two or more crowns that help bridge a gap between missing teeth by being attached to two of your natural teeth.
 These anchoring teeth are called abutment teeth and help hold the restoration in place for a complete and healthy-looking smile.
 Dental bridges can also be made from a variety of materials, but porcelain is among the most popular.